jcelerier/cninja/README.md

     # Produces a release build with debug symbols in "build"
     $ cninja

-    # Produces a build in "build-static-thin-lto"
+    # Produces a build in "build-static-lto=thin"
-    $ cninja static thin-lto
+    $ cninja static lto=thin

     # Produces a build in "build-asan-ubsan-debugsyms-examples-tests"
     $ cninja asan ubsan debugsyms tests examples

+    # Produces a build of the /foo/bar folder with some CMake flags
+    $ cninja /foo/bar asan ubsan debugsyms -- -DCMAKE_PREFIX_PATH=/path/to/somelib

 As an example, here is a comparison of the default set-up of `cninja` and the same build type for CMake on the [Strawberry](https://github.com/strawberrymusicplayer/strawberry) software :